Joint degeneration and pinched nerves

 Non-surgical treatment for disc herniations

-At Accident Pain Clinics of South Florida a thorough examination which include orthopedic and neurologic testing.
-It may also include X-ray or MRI studies, if necessary, to help determine your exact diagnosis.
-Manipulation (adjustment) of the spinal and extremity joints is very effective in restoring normal function to the joints, as well as to the surrounding muscles and nerves.
+At Chiropractic & Rehabilitation of Miami Lakes we perform a complete examination with orthopedic and neurologic testing .
+Diagnostic testing such as X-ray or MRI studies, if necessary, will be prescribed to help determine your exact diagnosis.
+Manipulation (adjustments) of the spine and extremity joints are very effective in restoring normal joint function, as well as to the surrounding muscles and nerves.
 This usually leads to a decrease in pain and faster recovery.

 Your treatment may include a combination of the following: